zackse/ldaps/README.md

 ldaps zack<TAB>
 ```

-If you are searching on a username, you can tab-complete attfibute names:
+If you are searching on a username, you can tab-complete attribute names:

 ```bash
 $ ldaps zackse sam<TAB>